1024bees/iced-test/README.md

 ## Overview:

-This crate tests applications is by executing traces.
+This crate tests applications by executing traces.
 A trace is a serialized record of messages and assertions that are passed to an application.
 In code, a trace can be described as follows:

 ```rust